Go Back

 Instructions

-• Building the Aromatic Base : Return the saucepan to medium heat.
-Add the finely chopped yellow onion and the garlic-cumin paste.
-Sauté for 2-3 minutes, stirring frequently, until the onion softens and the aromatics are fragrant.
-If the mixture sticks, add a tablespoon of water to deglaze the pan.
+• Return the saucepan to medium heat.
+Add the onion and the garlic–cumin paste.
+Sauté 2–3 minutes, stirring; if it sticks, deglaze with 1 tablespoon water.

 Notes